InblEric/Plant-Moisture-Reader/README.md

 8. Upload the GetMoistureLevel sketch to your arduino.
 9. Run the MoistureReader python script on your Raspberry Pi
 10. Kill the python process when you want to stop.
 (Plan to make this more elegant later)

+    $ python MoistureReader.py

+10. Kill the python process when you want to stop.
+(Plan to make this more elegant later)
 11. Results will be written to a local /logs directory on your Pi with timestamps
 12. The higher the number, the more moisture is present.
-13. You can use whichever software you'd like to graph the data.
+13. You can use whichever software you'd like to graph the data, or you can see the graphing section below.

 Overview:
 ---------